Juwan-Hollingsworth/Juwan-Hollingsworth/README.md

 ### Hi there 👋

+I'm Juwan, a senior Computer Science major at Clayton State University here in Atlanta, GA 👨🏾‍💻 I have over two years of hands-on experience in software engineering, both professional and recreational.
+I have a passion for developing high-quality applications that can be applied to the real world and coding things that make life convenient.
+I also have strong technical skills in programming.
+Some langauges/concepts I'm familiar with include Python, Javascript, PHP, React, Node.js, and C++ to name a few  I'm always looking for new challenges and opportunities to further broaden my horizon 😁

 <!--
 **Juwan-Hollingsworth/Juwan-Hollingsworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.